EnzoBnl/enzobnl/pl.md

 // at this point if we want to modify the 4 bytes of stack's data pointed
 // by the memory address held by the variable `p` using
 // `*p = ...` we will end up with a segfault: core dump.
-// It is because `p` is uninitialized and its the memory adress it holds is trash
+// It is because `p` is uninitialized and the memory address it holds is trash,
 // and most of the time out of our current allowed memory space.

+// variable `p` initialisation: let's put into the  memory range of the
-// let's put into variable `p` memory range the address of the memory range of `a`: p = &a;
+// variable `p` the address of the memory range of `a`: p = &a;
 // now let's initialise the `int` data both held inside variable `a` and pointed by the memory address held inside variable `p`, using two differetn ways: a = 1;